nrwl/nx/docs/angular/api-react/generators/application.md

 Type: `boolean`

-Creates an application with stricter type checking and build optimization options.
+Creates an application with strict mode and strict type checking

 ### style